What is data scraping?

 *A headless browser is a type of web browser, much like Chrome or Firefox, but it doesn’t have a visual user interface by default, allowing it to move much faster than a typical web browser.
 By essentially running at the level of a command line, a headless browser is able to avoid rendering entire web applications.
 Data scrapers write bots that use headless browsers to request data more quickly, as there is no human viewing each page being scraped.

 The only way to totally stop web scraping is to avoid putting content on a website entirely.
 However, using an advanced bot management solution can help websites eliminate access for scraper bots almost completely.

 What is the difference between data scraping and data crawling?

-Here are 3 of the practices a scraper will engage in that are different from web crawler’s behavior:
+Here are 3 of the practices a scraper bot will engage in that are different from a web crawler bot’s behavior:

-- Scrapers will pretend to be web browsers, where a crawler will indicate its purpose and not attempt to trick a website into thinking it’s something it is not.
+- Scraper bots will pretend to be web browsers, while a crawler bot will indicate its purpose and not attempt to trick a website into thinking it’s something it is not.

 - Sometimes scrapers will take advanced actions like filling out forms, or otherwise engaging in behaviors to reach a certain part of the website.
 Crawlers will not.

 - Scrapers typically have no regard for the robots.txt file, which is a text file containing information specifically designed to tell web crawlers what data to parse and what areas of the site to avoid.
 Because a scraper is designed to pull specific content, it may be designed to pull content explicitly marked to be ignored.